stackitcloud/stackit-cli/docs/stackit_logme_instance_update.md

 ### Examples

 ```
-  Update the plan of an LogMe instance with ID "xxx"
+  Update the plan of a LogMe instance with ID "xxx"
   $ stackit logme instance update xxx --plan-id yyy

-  Update the range of IPs allowed to access an LogMe instance with ID "xxx"
+  Update the range of IPs allowed to access a LogMe instance with ID "xxx"
   $ stackit logme instance update xxx --acl 192.168.1.0/24
 ```